TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 FROM table
 ```

-In this code each number is being used in two distinct ways.
+In that SQL query each number is being used in two distinct ways.
 For example, `4` is being used:

 1. As a literal numeric value in `favorite_number = 4`
 2. As part of a column name in `favorite_4`